German hydrogen train pioneer switches to cheaper battery power

 June 15, 2023

 The Belgian chemical company Solvay will use its salt caverns in Germany to store energy.
 In the caverns, compressed air or hydrogen will be stored to be used later again as an energy provider.
-Solvay has signed an Option Agreement to provide four salt caverns to the Irish company Corre Energy, wThis content has been […]
+Solvay has signed an Option Agreement to provide four salt caverns to the Irish company Corre Energy, which will develop a […]

 Rolls-Royce CEO: ‘hydrogen is a possibility’